Ayberk Karapo

-Ayberk Karapo (born 21 July 2004) is a Turkish professional footballer who plays as a centre-back for Manisa.
+Ayberk Karapo (born 21 July 2004) is a Turkish professional footballer who plays as a centre-back for TFF 1.
+Lig club Manisa.

 Club career

 Karapo is a product of the youth academies of Altınordu and Manisa.
 On 9 August 2022, he signed his first professional contract with Manisa for 5 years and debuted in the TFF 1.
 League.
 On 13 September 2024, he was loaned to the Süper Lig club Çaykur Rizespor for the 2024–25 season.

 International career

 Karapo was called up to the Turkey U21s for a set of friendlies on 10 June 2023.